 I guess on the other hand, I could say that I sacrificed, in my case, the opportunity to have a long term relationship, but that is probably because I chose to travel solo.

-What do you perceive as being the greatest threat to equestrian travel?
+you perceive as being the greatest threat to equestrian travel?

 Roads, fences, private land, and borders with bureaucracy that totally ignores the long history of horses as a mode of travel.

-What equipment do you always take on your journeys?
+you always take on your journeys?

 Diary is crucial, and nowadays my dog Tigon.
 The Custom Pack Rigging pack saddle and hard plastic packing boxes were bombproof backbone of my journey and I would not go on another equestrian journey without them.

-What is the most important advice you would give to a would-be Long Rider?
+the most important advice you would give to a would-be Long Rider?